chrisb2/pi_ina219/README.md

 ```shell
 sudo pip install git+git://github.com/chrisb2/pi_ina219.git
 ```
+To upgrade to a later version simply run the above command again.

 The Adafruit library supports the I2C protocol on all versions of the Raspberry Pi.
 Remember to enable the I2C bus under the *Advanced Options*